huzaifa1712/ts-starter/README.md

 ## A starter template for Node.js + TypeScript
-Run `npm start` to compile and run index.ts
+Run `npm start` to compile and run index.ts.

 ##### TODO
 - [ ] Add test command to run .ts tests in `test` recursively